Organ Restoration Appeal

 05 Nov 17 - Service of Remembrance

-The annual Service of Remembrance will be held on Sunday 12th November at Windsor Parish Church.
+The annual Service of Remembrance was held on Sunday 12th November at Windsor Parish Church.

-The Service begins with an act of Remembrance at the War Memorial, outside the Parish Church at 10.45am where the Mayor of Windsor and Maidenhead, local councillors and representatives of local and national organisations will lay wreaths.
-A two minutes silence will be held at 11am.
+The Service began with an act of Remembrance at the War Memorial, outside the Parish Church at 10.45am where the Mayor of Windsor and Maidenhead, local councillors and representatives of local and national organisations laid wreaths.
+A two minutes silence was be held at 11am.

-The Service, that will be conducted by the Rector, Rev Ainsley Swift, continues inside the Parish Church.
-Those who wish are welcome to be seated inside the church before the service.
+The Service, which was conducted by the Rector, Rev Ainsley Swift, continued inside the Parish Church.
+Those who wished were welcome to be seated inside the church before the service.

 15 Sep 17 - BATTLE OF BRITAIN SERVICE